skycoin/hardware-wallet/README.md

 The "unofficial firmware warning", means that the firmware was not signed by Skycoin Foundation.

-Skycoin firmware is open source and it is easy to fork or copy offical repository and create concurrent firmware for the device.
+Skycoin firmware is open source and it is easy to fork or copy official repository and create concurrent firmware for the device.
 Skycoin Foundation however will not put its signature on it.

-The skycoin hardware will be shipped with an immutable bootloader written in a protected memory that is impossible to re-write.
+The Skycoin hardware will be shipped with an immutable bootloader written in a protected memory that is impossible to re-write.

-The firmware however can evolve over time and some solutions were developped to update an existing firmware (see [skycoin-cli](https://github.com/skycoin/hardware-wallet-go/)).
+The firmware however can evolve over time and some solutions were developed to update an existing firmware (see [skycoin-cli](https://github.com/skycoin/hardware-wallet-go/)).

 ##### Full-Firmware and bootloader folder